How to calculate percentage? - Interactive FAQs

 Calculator usage:

 Step 1: Calculate the price increase amount.
 Use the Basic Percentage CALCULATOR ("What is X% of Y?").
-Enter the percentage increase as X (15) and the original stock price as Y (100).
+Enter 15 [X] and $100 [Y].
 The calculator will calculate 15% of 100.

 Step 2: Add the increase amount calculated in Step 1 to the original stock price.